deanwedgbury/testRepo/doc/sprint 2/SR2.md

 - [EXTRA] Animal Deterrent

 ### The following User Stories are completed:
-- [WEB] Store and Retrieve Relevant Plant Data
 - [WEB] User Friendly and Visually Appealing Website

 ### The following User Story was split into tasks:
+- [WEB] View Plant Data History
+- [WEB] Store and Retrieve Relevant Plant Data

 ## Practices to Keep